-VCOBE PhD Program: Doctoral Student Annual Evaluation Form (To be Filled Out by Advisor) (FORM JB - After Passing Comprehensive Exam: For Year 3 or Later)
+VCOBE PhD Program: Doctoral Student Annual Evaluation Form (Filled Out by Advisor) (FORM JB - After Passing Comprehensive Exam: For Year 3 or Later)

-Name of Student: Student ID:

-Year in Program: Concentration:

-Evaluation Criteria Yes No NA 1) Completed course works with a 3.25 GPA or higher 2) Completed or on-track to complete all coursework (including electives) in the discipline, as scheduled 3) Identified a dissertation topic & identified dissertation committee chair 4) Successfully defended dissertation proposal or on track to defend proposal within two years of passing comprehensive exam 5) Received CREDIT (as opposed to NC grade) for dissertation 6) On track to defend final dissertation within three years of passing the comprehensive exam 7) Presented at least one research paper to a target conference in the field 8) Submitted at least one research paper to a High Impact or Elite journal in the RCVCOBE target journal list 9) Served as a reviewer for a journal or a major national and/or regional academic conference 10) Other achievements equivalent to points 7 through 9 (please, list them)
+Nam me of Student: Student ID: Year r in Program: Concentration: Evaluation Criteria Ye s No NA 1) Completed course works with a 3.25 GPA or higher 2) Completed or on-track to complete all coursework (including electives) in the discipance scheduled oline, as 3) Identified a dissertation topic & identified dissertation committee chair 4) Successfully defended dissertation proposal or on track to defend proposal within to passing comprehensive exam wo years of 5) Received CREDIT (as opposed to NC grade) for dissertation 6) On track to defend final dissertation within three years of passing the comprehensi ve exam 7) Presented at least one research paper to a target conference in the field 8) Submitted at least one research paper to a High Impact or Elite journal in the RCVC journal list OBE target 9) Served as a reviewer for a journal or a major national and/or regional academic cor ıference 10) Other achievements equivalent to points 7 through 9 (please, list them) Advi visor Name: Signature: Date: Stud dent Signature: Subm use o mitted information will be verified, and if needed, corrected by the PhD office.
+Please do not wonly. rite below this line.
+PhD Office o official Ovei erall Assessment: Exceeds expectations (YES or NA - 1 through 6; then YES for any Meets expectations (YES or NA - 1 through 6) Below expectations (NO for any item 1 through 6) 7 through 10)